International Visiting Graduate Students

 The International Visiting Graduate Student program (IVGS), established in 2008 allows graduate students enrolled in research-based programs at international universities to undertake some of their research under the supervision of a University of Toronto faculty member.
 The IVGS Study Abroad Agreement is intended to allow students from any recognized university to come to U of T, even in the absence of a formal exchange agreement.
 International students benefit from the expertise, resources, and facilities of a world-class institution, while enriching the intellectual community of the host department.
 IVGS students are not able to enrol in courses for credit but, with permission from their graduate unit and instructor, they may be allowed to audit classes.

 The IVGS program is also an important tool for the University to develop mutually beneficial reciprocal relations with researchers and institutions around the world: in welcoming students from around the world we foster opportunities for our students to visit other institutions, with or without a formal exchange agreement in place.
-The program ensures that visiting students have a defined legal relationship with the University, and secures them access to Student Life programs and services, University resources (libraries and information technology) and health coverage under both the University Health Insurance Plan for international students and the University of Toronto Graduate Student Union’s supplementary health and dental plans.
+The program ensures that visiting students have a defined legal relationship with the University, and secures them access to Student Life programs and services (including immigration advising from the Centre for International Experience, and Health & Wellness services), University resources (libraries and information technology) and health coverage under both the University Health Insurance Plan for international students and the University of Toronto Graduate Student Union’s supplementary health and dental plans.

 Section 1: Information for Faculty & Staff